apache/skywalking/docs/en/guides/How-to-build.md

 ### Advanced compiling
 SkyWalking is a complex maven project that has many modules.
 Therefore, the time to compile may be a bit longer than usual.
 If you just want to recompile part of the project, you have the following options:
-- Compile agent and package
->  ./mvnw package -Pagent,dist

-or

-> make build.agent

-If you intend to compile a single plugin, such as one in the dev stage, you could
->  cd plugin_module_dir & mvn clean package

 - Compile backend and package
 >  ./mvnw package -Pbackend,dist

 or

 > make build.backend

+If you intend to compile a single plugin, such as one in the dev stage, you could
+>  cd plugin_module_dir & mvn clean package

 - Compile UI and package
 >  ./mvnw package -Pui,dist